tomwinskell/article-preview-component/README.md

-# Frontend Mentor - Meet landing page solution
+# Frontend Mentor - Article preview component solution

-This is a solution to the [Meet landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
+This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents